 abstract

 • OBJECTIVE: To determine whether peak estradiol (E2) levels above the usual physiologic range (300-500 pg/mL) will impact programmed frozen embryo transfer (FET) outcomes in an ideal study population of those using good-quality single euploid blastocysts.
-DESIGN: Retrospective cohort study SUBJECTS: Single euploid programmed FET done at a single academic institution from January 2016 to December 2019.
-The population was divided into three groups based on peak serum E2 levels during endometrial preparation: group A (E2 <300 pg/mL), group B (300-500 pg/mL), and group C (>500 pg/mL).
+DESIGN: Retrospective cohort study.
+SETTING: University-based clinic.
+PATIENTS: Single euploid-programmed FET done at a single academic institution from January 2016 to December 2019.
+The population was divided into three groups on the basis of peak serum E2 levels during endometrial preparation: group A (E2 <300 pg/mL), group B (300-500 pg/mL), and group C (>500 pg/mL).
 Group B was used as the reference range for statistical analysis.
-MAIN OUTCOME: The primary outcome was live birth rate.
+INTERVENTION: Frozen embryo transfer cycles.
+MAIN OUTCOME MEASURES: The primary outcome was the live birth rate (LBR).
 Secondary outcomes included implantation, biochemical, ectopic, and miscarriage rates.
-RESULTS: 750 FET cycles were included in this study.
-Poisson regression analysis showed a negative impact on higher peak E2 on live birth rate (p=0.03).
-A decrease in live birth rate was noted between group C and referent group B (50.2% vs 63.4%, RR 0.79 [0.68-0.91], p<0.01) and group A and referent group B (42.5% vs 63.4%, RR 0.67 [0.46-0.98], p=0.04).
-Secondary outcomes were notable for a lower implantation rate when groups A and C were compared to group B, and a higher biochemical rate between group C and group B. There was no notable difference between groups in ectopic or miscarriage rate.
-CONCLUSION: Limiting peak serum E2 levels to 300-500 pg/mL during programmed FET cycles is associated with improved live birth rates compared to cycles with peak E2 levels were <300 pg/mL or >500 pg/mL in an ideal study population.
+RESULTS: A total of 750 FET cycles were included in this study.
+Poisson regression analysis showed a negative impact of higher peak E2 on the LBR.
+A decrease in LBR was noted between group C and referent group B (50.2% vs. 63.4%, risk ratio 0.79 [0.68-0.91]) and group A and referent group B (42.5% vs. 63.4%, risk ratio 0.67 [0.46-0.98]).
+Secondary outcomes were notable for a lower implantation rate when groups A and C were compared with group B and a higher biochemical rate between group C and group B. There was no notable difference between groups in ectopic or miscarriage rates.
+CONCLUSION: Limiting peak serum E2 levels to 300-500 pg/mL during programmed FET cycles is associated with improved LBRs compared with cycles with peak E2 levels of <300 pg/mL or >500 pg/mL in an ideal study population.

 publication date